monadli/ftl/README.md

 fn val++ -> val + 1
 ```

-Remember in FTL, all functions are stateless, `val++` does not mean the `val` itself has value changed, but just its value incremented and pass to next functioanl tuple.
+Remember in FTL, all functions are pure and stateless, `val++` does not mean the `val` itself has value changed, but just its value incremented and pass to next functioanl tuple.

 #### N-ary operator
 An n-ary operator is declared with operand name followed by the first operator and repeat with the same pattern for all rest operands and operators and end with the last operand: